 - Understand local cultures.
 Try to learn a few simple phrases such as a Good morning, Please, Thank you, and use them as much as you can.
-You will be amazed how far Buenos dias? por favor? and gracias will get you.
+You will be amazed how far Buenos dias, por favor and gracias will get you.
 When people see you trying to speak their language, they will be more likely to meet you halfway.
 Also, do not forget to understand local customs it is just as important.
 Learn as much as possible about your destination and take time to understand the customs, norms, and traditions.
 Avoid behaviour that could offend the locals!

 - Remove all excess packaging: Be aware that in many places, recycling or waste disposal is complicated.
 So, leave packaging at home and consider buying some things when you are at the destination, this will support the local economy.

 - Ask about a local conservation or social project that you can get involved with while travelling to the destination.
-But please, do not get involve or support visits to orphanages on holidays.
+But please, do not get involved or support visits to orphanages on holidays.
 That is just not okay, period.
 To know more why, please click here or here.

-While on holidays
+While on holidays:

 - Hire a local guide.
 When hiring a local guide, you will get to experience the destination with someone that knows what is like to live there, the culture and everything that destination is all about.
 It is also an excellent way to support local economy.

 - Shop with a conscience.
 Avoid products that are made from endangered species and do not take things out of their natural environment.
 Try to buy locally-made and traditional handicrafts as it is a good way of providing both economic and cultural support for small communities.
 If you are bargaining, please do not get carried away; the goal is to find a fair price for both ends- not the lowest possible.